Tada-Project/speed-surprises/README.md

 - `pipenv run pytest -m "not hypothesisworks"`

-## Run experiment with Speed-Surprises
+## Running Experiment with Speed-Surprises and Shell Script

-Although you can certainly run experiments on single functions, this repository also provides you a [script](https://github.com/Tada-Project/speed-surprises/blob/master/speedsurprises/script/sort_experiment.sh) that will allow you to easily run experiments on a set of functions with different combinations of parameters.
+Although you can certainly run experiments on any single function in Speed-Surprises, we also provide you a [sample script](https://github.com/Tada-Project/speed-surprises/blob/master/speedsurprises/script/sort_experiment.sh) that will allow you to easily run experiments on a set of functions with different combinations of parameters.